-- Social Messages that share your content in social networks such as Twitter, Facebook, or LinkedIn.
+- Social Messages that share your content in social networks such as Twitter, Facebook, or LinkedIn, among others.
 You can schedule these messages while you’re writing a post and Nelio will automatically share them when the post is published or whenever you want it to.

 - Editorial team.
 WordPress is a multi-user environment, and so is Nelio Content.
 If you run a web with multiple contributors (and authors and editors), all of them will be able to use Nelio Content and use the right tools at the right moment.

 - Suggesting references to your authors, so that they know the contents they should link in their posts or discover what might inspire them.

 - Quality Analysis of your posts guarantee that your content looks beautiful and that you addressed all the important issues before publishing it.

 Nelio’s cloud stores the minimum information to operate normally.
 The information stored in your own WordPress server includes: